-In this plan, we will be highlighting connections between city policies and actions, and the health and well-being of residents.
-We will present measurable benchmarks that can be used to evaluate how we are progressing towards our vision of a healthy future for Barre City.
+In this plan, we will continue to highlight connections between city policies and actions, and the health and well-being of residents.
+We have presented measurable benchmarks that can be used to evaluate how we are progressing towards our vision of a healthy future for Barre City.